DavidMacT/ARTop/README.md

 The installation of LAPACK and BLAS requires some extra steps which we now outline.

-Note: depending on how your system is setup, you may need to install gfortran and binutils.
+Note: depending on how your system is setup, you may need to install gfortran (https://gcc.gnu.org/fortran/) and binutils (https://www.gnu.org/software/binutils/).

 First, download LAPACK and BLAS from the above cites.